ArthGV/Benchmarking-of-Tabular-Synthetic-Data-Generation/README.md

 # Installation
 There's two installation scripts, one for the stable base setup covering all the packages for Synthcity, SDV and Reprosyn generators (install_lab_env.sh) and one additionally for privpgd (install_lab_env_privpgd.sh), that sometimes has issues with resolving dependencies depending on the system you're running it from.
 Unless you're running privpgd generators, please use the install_lab_env.sh script to set up your environment.
 In case the script doesnt work, please try manual installation of the steps in the exact same order with either micromanba or conda.

+# Example
+A example script is avaible : run_pipeline.ipynb